Noppes/cnpcs-scripting-examples/README.md

 It contains several example scripts as well as Intellisense(autocompletion) for CustomNPCs.

+**NOTE: This repo is still WIP.
+Snippets and Typings are still in the making.**

 ### Table of contents
 1. [Requirements for scripting](#requirements-for-scripting)
    - [Install Visual Studio Code](#install-visual-studio-code)